 The debate is still on about whether raw food is better or cooked, but most nutritionists suggest a mix of both.
 Some foods, when eaten raw, helps preserve their nutrients and also allows your body to absorb them better.
 While there’s a long list of foods you can cook and eat, this list tells you about 8 foods which are rich in nutrients that benefit you the most when had in their natural form.

 It’s no secret that greens are good for you but having them raw can also be beneficial.
 Spinach is high in water soluble nutrients like vitamin C, vitamin B, and polyphenolics, a group of compounds known for their antioxidant properties.
-Research has shown that these nutrients and compounds tend to degrade when cooked.1 While there are benefits of eating cooked spinach, if you want to save the antioxidants in spinach, you should consider having it raw.
+Research has shown that these nutrients and compounds tend to degrade when cooked.1 While there are

 2. Red Peppers

 Like spinach, red peppers are also rich in vitamin C but are low on calories which makes them a great heath food.
 A medium sized red pepper has only about 32 calories but contains about 95% of the recommended daily value of vitamin C. The National Institutes of Health says that when red peppers are cooked, the vitamin C, which is in the form of ascorbic acid, breaks down.2 Having red peppers raw preserves its antioxidant properties and helps cure anemia.

 Coconuts provide the best hydration when compared to any other natural food and can compete against even sports drinks for their hydration properties.
 The natural electrolytes present in coconut water not only hydrate the